godaddy/warehouse.ai/README.md

 # Warehouse

-A storage and developer workflow engine for enforcing arbitrary checks on ontologies of npm packages.
+A storage and developer workflow engine for npm packages.

 ## Motivation

 The goal of the Warehouse is to support modular UI development by:

-- Guaranteeing new modules from `npm publish` conform to a set of [Checks](#checks) configurable by `tag` values in the `package.json`.
 - Serving [fully built assets](#builds) (e.g. JavaScript, CSS, etc) for published modules through [a CDN target](#cdn-support).
 - Decoupling [upgrade and rollback](#upgrade-and-rollback) of individual dependencies across multiple environments through use of `npm dist-tag`.
 - Automatically [updating built assets](#auto-update-of-builds) when new versions of dependent modules are published.